-from competitors, as there is a risk that the candidate will disclose the competitor's trade secrets or that the candidate will attempt to relay the prospective employer's trade secrets back to the competitor.
-Potential red flags may include frequent job changes, a resumé disclosing information that appears too specific and is perhaps confidential to former employers, and prior restrictive covenant or unfair competition.
+For example, when selecting applicants to interview, an employer should consider whether the candidate's work history suggests any concerns.11 It should be especially careful when recruiting from competitors, as there is a risk that the candidate will disclose the competitor's trade secrets or that the candidate will attempt to relay the prospective employer's trade secrets back to the competitor.
+Potential red flags may include frequent job changes, a resumé disclosing information that appears too specific and is perhaps confidential to former employers, and prior restrictive covenant or unfair competition.12

-In addition, employers should never attempt to solicit the disclosure of trade secrets from the candidates they interview, and candidates should not disclose such information.
+In addition, employers should never attempt to solicit the disclosure of trade secrets from the candidates they interview and should warn candidates not to disclose such information.
 Accordingly, employers should not ask candidates specific questions about their prior employment that may reveal trade secrets and should caution candidates that they should not reveal trade secrets in the course of the interview.
 Examples could include seeking the identity of particular customers whose identities are not readily in the public domain, and nonpublic information on current products or processes on which the employee is working.
 Rather, employers should talk about the candidates' talents, skills, general experience, and qualifications without seeking company-specific information.